 Applications running on unusual ports can

-indicate an attacker that is attempting to circumvent traditional
+indicate an attacker that is attempting to circumvent traditional port-based

-practice for application-based security policies—it reduces administrative
+application-based security policies—it reduces administrative overhead,

-overhead, and closes security gaps that port-based policy introduces:
+and closes security gaps that port-based policy introduces:

 simple application-based security policy rules based on your business